|Home for the Holidays|

 “It is one thing to think it all through intellectually, but the reality can be different and difficult,” says Groza.
 “Holidays bring out these differences, but they also allow parents to adapt their parenting to the needs of the child.
 After the first holiday, the rest are easy because the pattern has already been set.”

 The Gliddens will be joining a group of carolers this year.
-The tradition of caroling has continued in the Ukraine since the ninth century, and she wants the boys to be a part of it.
-None of these traditions were kept up during their time at the orphanage.
+The tradition of caroling has continued in Ukraine since the ninth century, and she wants the boys to be a part of it.

 “I think it is very important to help a child understand about their native culture,” says Champnella.
 “You want them to be proud of their heritage, as this will affect their self-esteem in the years to come.
 However, you do need to take cues from the child about how much to discuss this and be prepared to back off during the times when they are experiencing adjustment issues.”